Tammy's Touch: Recording and content

 Tammy's Touch was recorded in sessions between November 1969 and February 1970.
-The recording sessions were held at Columbia Studio B, located in Nashville, Tennessee.
+The recording sessions were held at Columbia Studio B (the "Quonset Hut Studio"), located in Nashville, Tennessee.
 The album was produced by Billy Sherrill.
 A total of 11 tracks comprised the studio album.
 The song's themes centered around heartbreak.
 This included tracks like "The Divorce Sale" and "He Thinks I Love Him".
 Other songs followed similar themes to "Stand by Your Man", such as the track "He Loves Me All the Way".
 In the song, a housewife explains that she can trust her husband even though she is not always sure if he is remaining faithful.
 Many of the album's tracks were penned especially for Wynette.
 These songs were chosen by Billy Sherrill and some were penned by him as well.
 The album featured three Sherrill compositions: "I'll See Him Through", "He Loves Me All the Way" and "A Lighter Shade of Blue".
 Two tracks were also written with Glenn Sutton: "Love Me, Love Me" and "A Lighter Shade of Blue".
 Also featured was a cover of the Brook Benton pop song, "It's Just a Matter of Time".
 It was also covered by Sonny James around the same time, whose version became a chart-topping country single.